marcuskoze/netbeans-syntax-color-themes/README.md

-# Netbeans syntax highlight themes
+# Netbeans syntax highlight themes (color schemes)
 Syntax highlight themes for Netbeans that I made along the years.
 ## Goals
 This is a constant struggle of mine to achieve an acceptable balance between clearly emphasizing code elements *and* avoiding eye fatigue over the course of a day of work.